kmezhoud/bioCancer/README.md

 [bioCancer](
 http://kmezhoud.github.io/bioCancer/
-) is a platform-independent browser-based interface for Cancer Genomics Data analytics in [R](http://www.r-project.org/), based on the [Shiny](http://www.rstudio.com/shiny/) package. bioCancer is hosted at http://46.101.227.144:3838/bioCancer/
+) is a browser-based interface for Cancer Genomics Data analytics in [R](http://www.r-project.org/), based on the [Shiny](http://www.rstudio.com/shiny/) package. bioCancer is hosted at http://46.101.227.144:3838/bioCancer/

 <!--